goldencompassworkshop/goldencompassworkshop.github.io/_pages/projects.md

 ### Street Noise Relationship to Vulnerable Road User Safety
 This study develops a method for evaluating street noise and documented crash rates for roadways in Austin, Texas, and Washington, D.C.

-My role in this project is minor; I am aiding with developing bicycle models to predict bike traffic, which will become inputs to the street noise models.
+I developed bicycle models to predict bike traffic, which will become inputs to the street noise models.

 [[Link to study website](https://www.vtti.vt.edu/utc/safe-d/index.php/projects/street-noise-relationship-to-vulnerable-road-user-safety/)]